 5.3.1.1.
 Accelerated Permanent Rank.
-Beginning their second year, cadets can advance one rank at the start of the semester by passing a promotion test.
+At the conclusion of the semester, Cadets can advance one additional rank by passing a promotion test.
 They must score at least an 85% to achieve the next higher permanent rank.
-If successful, a second-year cadet will begin the semester with a permanent rank of Cadet Airman First Class.
-After making satisfactory progress during the semester, the cadet will advance to Cadet Senior Airman.
+If successful, a first-year Cadet will end the semester with a permanent rank of Cadet Airman First Class.
 This process will continue through their subsequent years in ROTC.
+The rank progression shown below illustrates the different ranks held by Cadets who continually pass their promotion exams.